 Utilise your shared paternity leave (SPL)

-Last year in the UK, SPL was introduced to allow parents the right to share up to 50 weeks of leave after the birth or adoption of a child.
+SPL was recently introduced in the UK to allow parents the right to share up to 50 weeks of leave after the birth or adoption of a child.
 It means that a couple can split the time how they wish, taking it together or separately.
 For SPL to start, the mother must end her maternity leave (more information can be found here).
 Some parents are even overlapping Mum’s accrued annual leave with Dad’s SPL.
 What better way to bond as a young family than travelling the world (or at least some of it) together?!